 A public transport initiative goes fully emission-free with an unusual new source for fuel.

-Springwise has already covered various sustainable forms of public transport, from electric taxis to travel subscription services.
-Now the Pakistani city of Karachi will benefit from zero emission public transport.
+Spotted: Springwise has already covered various sustainable forms of public transport, from electric taxis to travel subscription services.
+Now the Pakistani city of Karachi will benefit from zero-emission public transport.

 The BRT aims to cover a 30 kilometre transport corridor that will benefit 1.5 million residents.
 It will add 25 new bus stations, safer pedestrian crossings, and bike-sharing facilities, to name but a few new features.
 The project also helps to prevent 3,200 tonnes of cow manure polluting the ocean every day.
 50,000 gallons of fresh water will also be saved, as it was previously used to wash the waste in the ocean bay.

-The buses integrate in stages and will become fully active in 2020.
-It is however doubtful as to whether 200 buses is enough to support the city’s already struggling public transport needs.
+The buses will integrate in stages, becoming fully active in 2020.
+It is doubtful however, whether 200 buses are enough to support the city’s already struggling public transport needs.
 Yet in tackling such a large and integral network, the environmental benefits could be huge.